You Said No: Chart performance

-On 27 April 2003, "You Said No" debuted at number one on the UK Singles Chart, marking Busted's first number one at the third attempt.
+On 27 April 2003, "You Said No" debuted at number one on the UK Singles Chart, marking Busted's first number one on the chart.
 Additionally, with previous singles "What I Go to School For" and "Year 3000" having peaked at number three and number two, respectively, Busted became the first act ever to have their first three singles enter the top three in ascending order, a feat that got them into Guinness World Records.

 Music video

 In the video for the song, Busted try to impress some girls by doing bike stunts at a rally, before being bettered by more experienced riders.
 Despite this, the video suggests that the singers find someone afterwards: an attractive nurse, played by Lucy Finnigan.
-When the video first aired on television, the fictitious name shown at the beginning for Bourne's character was 'Callum Cowan'.
+When the video first aired on television, the fictitious name shown at the beginning for Bourne's character was 'James Harris'.
 This was a private joke and was later changed.